Applications for Sen. Sanders’ summer 2024 internships are now open. To apply, click the link below.

 Interns are an integral part of our Senate operation and contribute greatly to the Senator’s work on behalf of Vermont and the nation.
 Senate interns have the unique privilege of gaining an insider’s perspective on the legislative and representative process.
 Our Washington and Burlington offices offer paid full- and part-time internships tailored for recent graduates and current students at the undergraduate or graduate level.
-Progressive politics and familiarity with the Senator’s legislative priorities strongly preferred.
+Progressive politics and familiarity with the Senator’s legislative priorities strongly preferred along with Vermont ties.

 Internship experiences are generally consistent with the descriptions below but change from term to term in accordance with the Senate calendar, office legislative and casework priorities, and intern performance.
 All candidates must be able to reside locally to their duty station (D.C. or Burlington) for the duration of the internship.
 Applicants with disabilities who require reasonable accommodations to participate effectively in the application or hiring processes are encouraged to request an accommodation at any time during those processes.